white-shn/pwn.college_Nishant/Program and absolute paths.md

 ## My solve
 **Flag:** `pwn.college{UPlFOFLNwAjHG9PW3xEyu5CWN5I.QX1QTN0wSOzgjNzEzW}`

-In this challenge , we had to invoke the run program in challenge directory and the challegene directory is in the root directory .
+In this challenge , we had to invoke the run program in challenge directory and the challenge directory is in the root directory .
 To inovke a program we need to write it's path.
 The path to challenge directory is '/challenge' The path to run program is '/challenge/run' because the program is in the challenge directory .
 When you press enter , you'll get the flag .